wpatter6/PokemonGoDiscordRaidBot/README.md

 - Once a user has posted or joined a raid, they will be notified by direct message of any users that join or quit the raid.
 This behavior can be disabled.

+- Users can join raids by giving an emoji reaction to the bot's raid post.
+Any reaction except thumbs down (👎) will add one to the user's joined persons count.
+Removing the reaction will subtract one from the joined persons count.

 - Identifies responses to a raid post and includes the discussion on the configured output channel's raid post thread as well.
 It also parses any time strings in the user's response and outputs the actual time, with configurable GMT time zone.

 - Determines the end time of the raid and removes its messages from the chat after the raid has ended.